Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

 - Defibrillators.
-Patients who develop ventricular arrhythmias are given electrical shocks with defibrillators to restore normal rhythms.
-Studies suggest that in certain patients implantable cardioverter-defibrillators (ICDs) may prevent further arrhythmias in heart attack survivors of these events who are at risk for further arrhythmias.
+People who develop ventricular arrhythmias are given electrical shocks with defibrillators to restore normal rhythms.
+In certain people, implantable cardioverter-defibrillators (ICDs) may prevent further arrhythmias in heart attack survivors of these events who are at risk for further arrhythmias.

 - Antiarrhythmic Drugs.
 Antiarrhythmic drugs include lidocaine, procainamide, or amiodarone.
 Amiodarone or another antiarrhythmic drug may be used afterward to prevent future events.

 People with an arrhythmia called atrial fibrillation have a higher risk for stroke after a heart attack and are usually treated with anticoagulants such as warfarin (Coumadin, generic), dabigatran (Pradaxa), rivaroxaban (Xarelto), or apixaban (Eliquis).
 Other rhythm disturbances called bradyarrhythmias (very slow rhythm disturbances) frequently develop in association with a heart attack and may be treated with a drug called atropine or with a pacemaker.

 Anti-clotting drugs that inhibit or break up blood clots are used at every stage of heart disease.
 Anti-clotting medications are generally classified as either antiplatelets or anticoagulants.
 Both antiplatelets and anticoagulants prevent blood clots from forming but they work in different ways:

 - Antiplatelets prevent blood platelets from sticking together.

 - Anticoagulants are "blood thinners" that reduce the ability of blood to clot.